 Polysomnography is a sleep study.
 This test records certain body functions as you sleep, or try to sleep.
 Polysomnography is used to diagnose sleep disorders.

-There are two states of sleep:
+There are two types of sleep:

 REM sleep alternates with NREM sleep about every 90 minutes.
 A person with normal sleep most often has four to five cycles of REM and NREM sleep during a night.